rockmelonqa/rockmelonqa-ide/README.md

 -- Click on the "Open dedicated DevTools for Node" link.
 A special Chrome DevTools windows appears -- Navigate to the Sources tab and see the source code of Electron under `file://` -- Locate the file you want to debug and start debugging.

+### Tips

+- Don't interact with the UI when a breakpoint is hit in the debugging DevTools, the UI will be freezed.
+- After closing the IDE, the DevTools will unload the source.
+If you are going to run debug again, then keep the DevTools open. when the IDE is reopened, the DevTools will reload the source automatically (might a few seconds).